 If your doctor has ruled out any serious problems, keep in mind that the feeling of uncomfortably chilly fingers or toes often varies by the person.
 It’s generally based on personal comfort.

-She recommends the following to help you cope:
+Dr. Bishop recommends the following to help you cope:

 Cold hands and feet — especially in older people — also can be caused by PAD, which occurs when arteries become narrowed or blocked as plaque gradually forms inside the artery walls.